History of Falls Church: Setting the stage

-Prior to the war Falls Church was not entirely Southern in nature.
+Before the war Falls Church was not entirely Southern in nature.
 Numerous northern-born residents had moved to the area, building fine homes and establishing profitable farms and businesses.
 They lived in harmony with Falls Church's native Virginians.

 This all changed with the fateful—and unsuccessful—raid by radical abolitionist John Brown on the federal arsenal at Harper's Ferry.
 Brown, who was captured by U.S. authorities and hanged, inspired a groundswell of support throughout the North for the abolition of slavery.
 Southerners were shocked.
 For the first time, the picture had been painted in starkly differing terms.
 Northerners appeared willing—even eager—to overturn the established order throughout the South, with clear and grave injury to those who lived there, it seemed to Southerners.

-In Fairfax County the talk was of little else.
-The issue of slavery became a subject of much discussion.
+In Fairfax County, the issue of slavery became a subject of much discussion.
 Feelings and differences hardened.
-Events far to the south framed the debate almost in an almost electrify manner.
+Events far to the south framed the debate almost in an almost electrifying manner.
 South Carolina seceded from the Union in December 1860, followed in quick order by several other Deep South states.
-In Virginia the viewpoint was much more moderate.
+In Virginia, the viewpoint was much more moderate.
 Many called for calm and appealed for peace.
-The matter was put to a referendum on May 23, 1861 and Virginians went to polling stations to decide the future of the Commonwealth.
+The matter was put to a referendum on May 23, 1861, and Virginians went to polling stations to decide the future of the Commonwealth.

 Feelings throughout the Falls Church region were inflamed by this point, and the polling did not take place peacefully.
 Armed men belonging to Virginia's Rappahannock Cavalry and Fairfax Cavalry intimidated pro-Union voters, many of whom felt physically threatened.
-And with reason: in the days following, many northern-born residents fled Falls Church to the safety of Washington.
+In the days following, many northern-born residents fled Falls Church to the safety of Washington.

 Virginia voters removed the Commonwealth from the Union.
-In Fairfax County the vote was overwhelmingly for secession.
-In Falls Church the vote was closer—although 44–26 in favor of secession.
-On that day and in following days families split over the secession question.
+In Fairfax County, the vote was overwhelmingly for secession.
+In Falls Church, the vote was closer: 44–26 in favor of secession.
+On that day and in following days, families split over the secession question.
 Churches closed as their congregations failed and congregants fled.
 Columbia Baptist Church—considered primarily a Northern church—was set aflame, presumably by Southern sympathizers.